hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Internet API endpoints or Other Services
 	- Other Lambda functions (a Lambda Function can trigger other Lambda functions)
 - It could be allowed to access a VPC
+	- It allows access to private resources
+	- It's slightly slow to start
+	- It has an IP address
+	- It inherits any of the networking configuration inside the VPC (custom DNS, custom routing)
 - ARN:
 	- **Qualified ARN**
 		- The function ARN with the version suffix